-The z/VM V5.4 Collection (which includes BookManager bookshelves and PDF libraries for z/VM and current IBM licensed programs that run on z/VM) is available on CD-ROM and DVD:
+The IBM Online Library: z/VM Collection on DVD, SK5T-7054, includes BookManager bookshelves and PDF libraries for z/VM and current IBM licensed programs that run on z/VM.
+One copy the DVD is supplied with z/VM (at no additional cost).